 Control of plant diseases begins with accurate identification of the causal agent; viruses are particularly difficult to identify by symptoms alone.
-The Virus Diagnostic Lab (formerly ELISA Lab) was created in 1980 at the Washington State University Prosser Irrigated Agriculture Research and Extension Center to provide virus identification.
-The Virus Diagnostic Lab (VDL) was initially established to provide information to cherry growers so they could make informed decisions about disease management in their orchards.
+The Virus Diagnostic Lab (formerly ELISA Lab) was created in 1980 at the Washington State University Prosser Irrigated Agriculture Research and Extension Center to provide virus identification to cherry growers so they could make informed decisions about disease management in their orchards.
 Now under the auspices of the CPCNW, we offer extensive laboratory testing services to help a wide variety of crop growers reduce the spread of disease caused by virus and virus-like pathogens.
 We provide testing for many viruses that infect a wide range of fruit, vegetable, seed, forage, and horticultural crops.

 - Alfalfa: alfalfa latent virus, alfalfa mosaic virus

 - Apple trees: apple chlorotic leafspot virus, apple mosaic virus, tomato ringspot virus and more

 - Asparagus: asparagus virus 1, asparagus virus 2, tobacco streak virus

 - Beans: alfalfa mosaic virus, bean common mosaic virus, bean common necrosis virus, mosaic virus,

 peanut stunt virus, tobacco ringspot virus, tobacco streak virus, tomato ringspot virus

 - Grapes: grape leafroll virus, red blotch and more